 *Looking for a past column?
 Please click here to be re-directed to the Blog Archives.

 With a BA in Psychology and Masters in Human Resource Management, Linda Matchett has had a wide and varied career as a crisis counselor, HR generalist, B&B owner and youth center director.
-She is currently the Front of House & Snackbar Manager at Brewster Academy.
-As a freelance writer, she has written for numerous online and print publications.
+She is currently the Front of House, Snackbar & Catering Manager at Brewster Academy.
+A journalist and blogger, she has written for numerous online and print publications.
+An author of Christian contemporary and historical fiction, Linda is also a a motivational speaker.
+Available topics include Life on the (WWII) Home Front, Wartime Baking, Women in the (WWII) Workforce, The Writer’s Life, God in the Workplace, The Proverbs 31 Gal: The Woman We Love to Hate, and Ruth: Lessons from a Foreigner.
 Linda is a member of First Baptist Church Wolfeboro where she sings in the choir and serves as Church Treasurer and a member of the Fellowship Team.

 Just about a year ago, we were busy filming and editing a series of four videos shot around the Region.
 Today we’re posting Grounded 4 Life’s video.
 This awesome coffee house offers art, music, inspiration and God’s love to the community of Chester, Vermont.
 See for yourself how God is working in our Region!
 Grounded 4 Life PS–Want to see more?
 Visit our Videos Page right here on the website to see a list of all the videos that are part of this...